Hieucaohd/rent-room/README.md

 ## How to logout

-Go to [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=vi) app or app that support cookie (not the [Explorer](https://studio.apollographql.com/graph/rent-room-connect/explorer?variant=current) because it doesn't not support cookie) and type.🔐 👀
+Go to [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=vi) app or app that support cookie (not the [Explorer](https://studio.apollographql.com/graph/rent-room-connect/explorer?variant=current) because it doesn't not support cookie) and type.
+Server will delete cookie in http-only cookie.

 ```gql
 mutation Logout {